XplicitComputing/messages/README.md

 Numerical domains (aka "systems") are serialized and deserialized according to `setup.proto`, providing object-oriented utilies for saving and transmitting almost any system modeling and processing efforts.
 Unless exported to client, this information usually stays on server-side as protected IP.

-Numerical topologies (aka "geometries") are defined in `spatial.proto`, describing the element connectivity between nodes using indicies.
+umerical topologies (aka "geometries") are defined in `spatial.proto`, describing the element connectivity between nodes using indicies.
 Unless exported to client, this information usually stays on server-side as protected IP.

 ### 0.1.3 client-side: meta.proto